×

 We asked expats in Scheveningen what banks they use and there advice about banking.
 They advised:

 "Scheveningen, a district of The Hague, is a popular retirement destination for expats due to its beautiful beaches, vibrant culture, and high quality of life.
 Before retiring in Scheveningen, expats should be aware of several important factors.
 Firstly, understanding the cost of living is crucial.
 While Scheveningen is not the most expensive place to live in the Netherlands, it is not the cheapest either.
 Expenses such as housing, groceries, healthcare, and transportation can add up.
 Secondly, healthcare in the Netherlands is of a high standard, but it is mandatory for all residents to have health insurance.
 Expats should research and secure a suitable health insurance plan before moving.
 Language is another important consideration.
 While many Dutch people speak English, learning the local language can greatly enhance your experience and help you integrate into the community.
 The Netherlands has a temperate maritime climate, with mild summers and cool winters.
 Scheveningen, being a coastal town, can be particularly windy and rainy, so it's important to be prepared for this type of weather.
 The Dutch are known for their love of cycling, and Scheveningen is no exception.
 The town is very bike-friendly, with numerous bike paths and bike rental shops.
 Owning a bike can be a convenient and cost-effective way to get around.
 The Netherlands has a comprehensive public transportation system, and Scheveningen is well-connected to other parts of the country by trams and buses.
 Expats should familiarize themselves with the local public transportation system.
 Finally, it's important to understand the local customs and etiquette.
 The Dutch are known for their directness and honesty, which can sometimes be mistaken for rudeness by foreigners.
 They also value punctuality and respect for personal space.
 In terms of housing, it's worth noting that most Dutch homes are smaller than what expats from countries like the US might be used to.
 Stairs can be steep and narrow, and elevators are not common in older buildings.
 Lastly, the Netherlands has a high tax rate, and this includes a wealth tax on worldwide assets.
-It's advisable to consult with a tax advisor to understand the implications before moving," wrote a member in Scheveningen.
+It's advisable to consult with a tax advisor to understand the implications before moving," remarked one expat living in Scheveningen, The Netherlands.

 What do expats in Scheveningen appreciate most about the local culture?

 "Expats in Scheveningen, appreciate the friendly and welcoming nature of the locals.
 They love the relaxed pace of life and the emphasis on work-life balance that is deeply ingrained in the Dutch culture.
 The cleanliness and safety of the city is also highly appreciated.
 They enjoy the rich history and the beautiful architecture of Scheveningen, as well as the vibrant arts scene.
 The accessibility and efficiency of public transportation is another aspect that expats value.
 They also appreciate the Dutch emphasis on environmental sustainability, visible in the widespread use of bicycles and recycling programs.
 The local cuisine, particularly the fresh seafood, is another highlight for many expats.
-Lastly, the proximity to the beach and the outdoor lifestyle it promotes is something that many expats in Scheveningen cherish," said one expat in Scheveningen.
+Lastly, the proximity to the beach and the outdoor lifestyle it promotes is something that many expats in Scheveningen cherish," said one expat who made the move to Scheveningen.

 What do expats find most challenging?